swcarpentry/matlab-novice-inflammation/01-intro.md

 If we have a closer look at the documentation,
 MATLAB also tells us, which in- and output arguments this function has.

-To load the data from our CSV file into MATLAB, type following command into the MATLAB shell, and press `Enter`:
+To load the data from our CSV file into MATLAB, type the following command into the MATLAB shell, and press `Enter`:

 ~~~ {.matlab}